evolutionary facts

 Estimated Timescale

-Genetic adaptation to new chemical environments typically requires thousands to tens of thousands of years.
-Epigenetic responses may occur more rapidly but remain limited and reversible across generations.
+Genetic adaptation to new chemical environments typically unfolds over thousands to tens of thousands of years.

 The Conclusion: